Sneccello/GitQuery/README.md

 This tool allows users to compare statistics about repositories and query data about contributors across repositories.
-You can ingest git repositories and make queries like "Who created the most files in all repositories" or "Which repository has the most deleted files".
+You can ingest git repositories and make queries like "Who deleted the most files in all repositories" or "Which users contributed to all repositories in a given list".
 Data is uploaded to HDFS and queries are made with Spark, all containerized with Docker.

 ## Features
+- Ingest git metadata to HDFS about any repository
+- See summarized overview about the loaded repositories on auto-generated graphs
+- Query Spark dataframe with the provided SQL interface
+- See how Spark executes queries.
+Some important Spark operations are highlighted in the query plan, such as pushed partition filters or shuffles

 ## Quickstart